 While it has long been realized that the investment of policyholder-provided funds is a source of income to a property and casualty insurance company, it was not until the 1970s that such income actually constituted an important part of insurance company profit.
 Even today it is common to hear references to underwriting profit, while the investment counterpart is generally termed investment income, not investment profit.
 In Lewis E. David's' Dictionary of Insurance (Littlefield, Adams & Co., 1962) there is a definition for Underwriting Profit but not for Profit, Investment Income, or Interest Income.
-The International Risk Management Institute's Glossary of Insurance and Risk Management Terms (RCI Communications, Inc., 1980) includes both Underwriting Profit and Investment Income but continues the distinction between profit and income.
+The International Risk Management Institute's Glossary of Insurance and Risk Management Terms (RCI Communications, Inc., 1980) includes both Underwriting Profit and income.